-FIN 7220 Investment and Portfolio Analysis (3,3,0
+FIN 7220 Investment and Portfolio (3,3,0) (E)/(P) Analysis

-This course analyses different principles in the valuation of financial assets including common, preferred stocks and corporate bonds.
+This course analyses different principles in the valuation of financial assets including common, preferred stocks and bonds.
 The development of portfolio concepts and capital market theories are introduced.
 The issue of market efficiency is investigated while asset pricing models are discussed.
 Techniques on performance evaluation are introduced and performance of mutual funds is also examined.
-After the completion of this course, students should be able to perform sound investment and portfolio analysis.
+After completing this course, students should be able to perform sound investment and portfolio analysis.

-FIN 7230 Financial Strategy (3,3,0)
+FIN 7230 Financial Strategy (3,3,0) (E)/(P)